 Farming techniques are still primitive for the most part and we saw wooden plows being pulled by bulls.
 The local people were always welcoming and one group of farm workers invited us to join them for lunch.
 They were sitting around a huge pile of boiled potatoes which they were peeling and eating.
 We ate a few potatoes with these friendly people, and then ate our own sandwiches a half hour later.

-At the end of the trip we spent an afternoon in Lima where there are a number of museums.
+At the end of our Peru ride we spent an afternoon in Lima where there are a number of museums.
 We only had time for the Museo del Oro which we found interesting beyond our wildest expectations and several hours there are well spent.
 It gave us many insights into the Inca civilization and the far more ancient civilizations which preceded them.

 Those of us who took the Amazon extension were enthralled with the area and the tremendous diversity of this sensitive environment which is of enormous importance in the world’s ecology.
 I had previously thought that it was not really my cup of tea (since it’s not good horse country), but I found myself caught up in the pleasant atmosphere of the Rain Forest Lodge and the many interesting activities.
 The people who run it are dedicated to protecting this fragile ecosystem from the heedless encroachments of economic interests and the pressures on local people to exploit their flora and fauna.
 They have an exceptional staff of bright and attractive young Peruvians who see ecotourism as an alternative to exploitation.
 They are extremely well informed about the birds, mammals, medicinal plants and many other subjects.
 The possible activities cover a broad range of interests and with a guide-to-client ratio of one-to-one there is always a canoe available and someone knowledgeable to cater to your special wishes.
 Some of the options available are birdwatching, fishing, nature photography, swimming, visiting native shamans, learning jungle survival skills, studying medicinal plants and observing the local primates.